coinyx/coinyx/README.md

 Experienced in Software development for 8+ years.
-Currently working as a fullstack engineer.<br/>
+Currently working as a fullstack blockhchain developer.<br/>

 <br/>